 Ms. Bingold joined the NWRRC Board of Directors in 2017.
-She currently serves in the litigation practice group of Davis Wright Tremaine LLP.
-Prior to her current role, Ms. Bingold served as a Legislative Aide in the United States Senate, as an Assistant to the Attorney General in the US Department of Justice, as an aide in the Office of Counsel to the President in the White House, and as a Law Clerk in both the Eighth Circuit of the US Court of Appeals and US District Court for the District of Oregon.
+She currently serves as Associate General Counsel for the Pacific Seafood Group.
+Prior to her current role, Ms. Bingold served in the litigation practice group of Davis Wright Tremaine LLP; a Legislative Aide in the United States Senate; an Assistant to the Attorney General in the US Department of Justice; an aide in the Office of Counsel to the President in the White House; and as a Law Clerk in both the Eighth Circuit of the US Court of Appeals and US District Court for the District of Oregon.
 She is admitted to the Oregon State Bar, the District of Columbia Bar, and the Missouri State Bar.

 KENNETH C. BAUMAN

 Ken Bauman retired from the United States Department of Justice on January 31, 2007.
 Prior to his retirement, he served as an Assistant U.S. Attorney for the District of Oregon since 1972.
 He has represented the United States in both criminal and civil litigation.
 In retirement he takes on cases that interest him and devotes more time to public service.
 Ken has been a member of the Northwest Regional Re-Entry Center Board of Directors since 1997.

 William (Bill) Bailey is a licensed Architect with Waterleaf Architecture where he serves as Partner-In-Charge for community and commercial based projects.
 He has over 24 years of architectural design, planning and construction administration experience.
 Bill was previously with SERA Architects from 1989-2001 where he served as Technical Director.
 Bill has been a member of the Northwest Regional Re-Entry Center Board since 2006.